mshelltk/docs/hybrid/index.md

 {{site.data.keyword.Bluemix_notm}} Dedicated is a private cloud with physically isolated hardware in an IBM SoftLayer data center.
 Single-tenant, and provisioned on a combination of bare metal and virtual servers, your {{site.data.keyword.Bluemix_notm}} environment is created to fit your needs.
 And, with the syndicated catalog, you can power your apps with a combination of dedicated compute resources and services as well as capabilities made available through catalog syndication.
 Learn more about [{{site.data.keyword.Bluemix_notm}} Dedicated](../dedicated/index.html).

-## Local

-With {{site.data.keyword.Bluemix_notm}} Local, you can take advantage of the true value of a private cloud within your data center.  {{site.data.keyword.Bluemix_notm}} Local is delivered as-a-service and in constant collaboration with your IT team.
-It also enables you to leverage your existing mainframes, service-oriented architecture, processes, and data in a modern cloud platform.
-Learn more about [{{site.data.keyword.Bluemix_notm}} Local](../local/index.html).

 # rellinks
 ## general